surajkunthu/surajkunthu/README.md

 # Suraj Kunthu

-I'm a Process Engineer currently working at Celanese in Richmond, VA.
-My role involves data analytics, lots of communication, and resource management.
+I'm a Software Engineer currently working at Capital One in Richmond, VA.
 I enjoy developing software tools and applications and I have an interest in building Machine Learning algorithms and Artificial Intelligence programs.
 I'm also pursuing a Masters Degree at The University of Virginia to further my data science skills.

 ### :books: Education
  - <img align="left" alt="Java" width="25px" src="https://upload.wikimedia.org/wikipedia/commons/d/d5/University_of_Virginia_School_of_Data_Science_logo.svg" />M.S. in Data Science at [The University of Virginia](https://www.virginia.edu/), [School of Data Science](https://datascience.virginia.edu/)